-- According to Section 405 of the Education Act (1996), parents have the right to withdraw their child from sex education within the RSE curriculum, other than sex education in the National Curriculum as part of Science (i.e. - the biological aspects of human growth and reproduction that are essential elements of National Curriculum Science).
-There is no right to withdraw for Relationships Education or Health Education. - Parents have the right to teach sex education themselves in a way which is consistent with their values - The Headteacher will ask parent(s)/carer(s), in writing, to indicate their reasons for withdrawal, so that any misunderstandings about the nature of the sex education provided by the school can be resolved (See Appendix 2). - Before granting any such request, the Headteacher will meet with the parent/carer and, as appropriate, with the child to ensure their wishes are understood and clarify the nature and purpose of the curriculum.
+According to Section 405 of the Education Act (1996), parents have the right to withdraw their child from sex education within the RSE curriculum, other than sex education in the National Curriculum as part of Science (i.e. - the biological aspects of human growth and reproduction that are essential elements of National Curriculum Science).
+There is no right to withdraw for Relationships, Health, Community or Financial education aspects of the curriculum. • Parents have the right to request their child is withdrawn from the content listed below:

+- Parents have the right to teach sex education themselves in a way which is consistent with their values. - The Headteacher will ask parent(s)/carer(s), in writing, to indicate their reasons for withdrawal, so that any misunderstandings about the nature of the sex education provided by the school can be resolved (See Appendix 2). - Before granting any such request, the Headteacher will meet with the parent/carer and, as appropriate, with the child to ensure their wishes are understood and clarify the nature and purpose of the curriculum.
 During this meeting the Headteacher will listen to the views of the parents but will outline the potential detrimental impact of withdrawing the child from RSE. - After permission has been granted by the Headteacher, the school will respect the parents' request to withdraw their child, up to and until three terms before the child turns 16.
-After that point, if the student wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education.

-- This process is the same for students with SEND.
+After that point, if the student wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education. - This process is the same for students with SEND.
 However, there may be exceptional circumstances where the Headteacher may want to take a student's specific needs arising from their SEND into account when making the decision. - Governors have discretion considering and deciding upon such requests for withdrawal.
-Governors will need to consider the implications of withdrawal for an individual pupil and for the school, in terms of their obligation to ensure a balanced and relevant curriculum for all pupils.
+Governors will need to consider the implications of withdrawal for an individual pupil and for the school, in terms of their obligation to ensure a balanced and relevant curriculum for all pupils. - Pupils are not able to request to withdraw from any aspect of the RSE curriculum.